bcgov/public-cloud-techdocs/docs/user-management.md

 #### Developers

 - **Policy**: `arn:aws:iam::aws:policy/AdministratorAccess`
 - Developers have admin access to dev, test, and tools accounts.
-To gain admin access to the prod account, they must have the Admin role.
+To gain admin access to the prod account, they must have the admin role.

 #### Viewers